-Our Branch Manager Wilma Gibson and her team have continued to deliver excellent customer service and produce good results.
+Our Branch Manager Wilma Gibson and her team continued to deliver excellent customer service and produce good results.
 They do this by providing local residents, traders and businesses with professional and friendly face-to-face banking and other financial services which are highly valued and appreciated by our community.
-During the year we welcomed Shelli Johanson and Meg Charlwood to join Cheryl McGeorge, Amanda Parry and Nicole Manuell as our great banking team.
-We sadly bid farewell to Jayne Mathews who departed to take up a business opportunity.
+During the year Wilma was ably assisted by Shelli Johanson, Cheryl McGeorge and Nicole Manuell as our great banking team.
+We sadly bid farewell to Amanda Parry and Meg Charlwood who departed to take up other opportunities.

-Finance & Audit Committee:
+Finance & Audit Committee

-This committee and particularly the Treasurer, Nikola Sanders has provided timely and accurate financials on which the Board can base their assessment of business performance.
+This committee and particularly the Treasurer, Geoff Sherman, supported by Nikola Sanders, has provided timely and accurate financials on which the Board can base their assessment of business performance.
 This committee has also been instrumental in managing business finances, regular auditing and supporting the Community Investment Committee in regard to community commitments to enable us to grow the business.
-Thanks go to Chair, Sandra Schoffer and her committee.
+Thanks go to the Finance Committee.

-Community Investment Committee:
+Community Investment Committee